U.S. Killing Of Iran's Gen. Soleimani 'Was Unlawful,' U.N. Expert Says

 Most directly, in the tense days that followed the exchange of attacks in Iraq, Iran's armed forces unintentionally brought down a Ukrainian jetliner, killing all 176 people on board.
 And the report notes that protesters in both Iran and Iraq were killed during demonstrations fueled by outrage over the strikes and the downing of the passenger jet.

-In her report, Callamard also calls for new restrictions around the use of drones, saying their combination of efficiency and advanced technology raise complicated moral and legal questions that the international community is yet to answer.
+In her report, Callamard also calls for new restrictions around the use of drones, saying their combination of efficiency and advanced technology raises complicated moral and legal questions that the international community has yet to answer.

 "As a number of drones' strikes have demonstrated, a country's ability to take-out big-name targets, without any casualties on its side, is a political gain for the government at the time," she writes, "even though it may not see 'military victory' in the longer term."